SallyBlichG/github-build-stats/README.md

-# Github Build Stats: Gather action stats & push it to BigQuery
+# Build Stats: Gather action stats & push it to BigQuery

 This GitHub Action automates the process of gathering statistics from a specific run and pushing the collected data to a Google BigQuery table.